Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

 With the asymptotic survival probability unaffected, the final distribution for $\nu_e$ now becomes

 for both the simulated $\tilde g_{\nu_e}^{\rm sim}$ and predicted $\tilde g_{\nu_e}^{\rm pre}$.
-In Figure~\ref{fig:nux}, we show the distributional errors $E(\tilde g_{\nu_e})$ as a function of $I_{\nu_x}/I_{\bar\nu}$ computed based on Eq.~\eqref{eq:nux} for the two conditions considered in Sec.~\ref{sec:two_representatives} with the initial distributions parameterized by the Gaussian and maximum-entropy functions.
+In Fig.~\ref{fig:nux}, we show the distributional errors $E(\tilde g_{\nu_e})$ as a function of $I_{\nu_x}/I_{\bar\nu}$ computed based on Eq.~\eqref{eq:nux} for the two conditions considered in Sec.~\ref{sec:two_representatives} with the initial distributions parametrized by the Gaussian and maximum-entropy functions.

 The errors $E(\tilde g_{\nu_e})$ for all prescriptions start to decrease as $I_{\nu_x}$ increases at the beginning.
 They reach the minimum at $I_{\nu_x}/I_{\bar\nu}\sim 0.6$--1 and eventually increase again.
 The reduction of errors for $I_{\nu_x}\sim I_{\bar\nu}$ is because for more similar distributions of $\nu_e$ and $\nu_x$, less changes to the $\nu_e$ distribution can occur due to the conversion of $\nu_x$ to $\nu_e$.
-Specifically, the minimum locates at $I_{\nu_x}/I_{\bar\nu}$ slightly less than 1 where the crossing between angular distributions of $g_\nu$ and $g_{\nu_x}$ happens at the small side, as this allows to minimize the systematic error contribution due to the observed overconversions seen in simulations discussed earlier.
+Specifically, the minimum locates at $I_{\nu_x}/I_{\bar\nu}$ slightly less than 1 where the crossing between angular distributions of $g_\nu$ and $g_{\nu_x}$ happens at the small side, as this allows one to minimize the systematic error contribution due to the observed overconversions seen in simulations discussed earlier.

-Comparing different analytical prescriptions, all three panels show that those with the continuous transitions at $v_c$ again provide similar errors with different $I_{\nu_x}/I_{\bar\nu}$ and generally perform better than the abrupt prescriptions.
-For the abrupt ones, the quadratic prescription still has better performance than the box-like and linear ones, but can be slightly outperformed, e.g., by the linear scheme at $I_{\nu_x}/I_{\bar\nu}\sim 0.6$ or the box-like scheme at $I_{\nu_x}/I_{\bar\nu}\sim 0.9$ in the antineutrino-dominant condition with the initial Gaussian type shown in panel (b).
+Comparing different analytical prescriptions, Figs.~\ref{fig:nux}(a)--\ref{fig:nux}(c) show that those with the continuous transitions at $v_c$ again provide similar errors with different $I_{\nu_x}/I_{\bar\nu}$ and generally perform better than the abrupt prescriptions.
+For the abrupt ones, the quadratic prescription still has better performance than the boxlike and linear ones, but can be slightly outperformed, e.g., by the linear scheme at $I_{\nu_x}/I_{\bar\nu}\sim 0.6$ or the boxlike scheme at $I_{\nu_x}/I_{\bar\nu}\sim 0.9$ in the antineutrino-dominant condition with the initial Gaussian type shown in Fig.~\ref{fig:nux}(b).